-The main effect of DHEA on the vasculature is to cause endothelium-derived NO increase, which leads to platelet cGMP increase and inhibition of these cells in the circulation.
+The main effect of DHEA on the microcirculation is to increase endothelium-derived NO, which leads to platelet-cGMP augment and to inhibit the platelet functions in the circulation.
 In this study we showed that DHEA-S action on platelet aggregation is not totally dependent of the activation of the NO/cGMP/PKG.
-In conclusion, to better understand the contribution of this pathway to the inhibition of platelet aggregation, we analyzed the effect of DHEA-S and DHEA in platelets treated with the NO-donor SNP.
+To better understand the contribution of this pathway to the inhibition of platelet aggregation, we analysed the effect of DHEA-S and DHEA in platelets treated with the NO-donor SNP.
 We chose a concentration of SNP (100 nM) that was previously shown (data not shown) to halve platelet aggregation induced by 0.1 U/ml Thr.
-To note that when platelets are stimulated by this high concentration of thrombin also the highest concentration of DHEA-S is not able to inhibit platelet aggregation.
+Notice that when platelets are stimulated by high concentration of thrombin also the highest concentration of DHEA-S is not able to inhibit platelet aggregation.